 What’s your parenting style?

 Now you know some of the main parenting styles, which is most like you?

-But being conscious of the sort of mama you are might help you see how you can develop your parenting style in the long run.
-And that can only be a good thing.
+But being conscious of the sort of parent you are might help you see how you can develop your parenting style in the long run.